Algoinde/Audio/README.md

 >
 > Same goes for Recording tab, where it will be called `Voicemeeter Output`.
 Voicemeeter will be the *audio source* in this case, and that device is "output of Voicemeeter".
 But from the point of view of other programs, it will be an *input device*, because they can listen to it.
 >
-> It's a bit confusing, but hopefully you get what I mean by "point of view".
+> It's a bit confusing.
+The naming makes more sense if you read it as "Voicemeeter's Input" and "Voicemeeter's Output".
+You can even double-click and rename them so it's less confusing.

 [ ... ]
 Player setup